 Given all this, social media can be highly distracting, prevent you from achieving success in your professional life, and hamper your professional development.

-However, according to research, social media can boost team productivity at work when responsibly used by team leaders.
-But, how can you profit from social media as an individual in a professional environment?
+So, can you profit from social media as a professional?
 The answer is: yes, but only under certain conditions.

 How To Use Social Media Wisely and Make Them Work on Behalf of Your Career.

 Social media is a double-sided sword.
 If not used wisely, it can easily damage your career.
 An example might be celebrities who destroyed their while careers in a moment by misusing social media.